IhebHaboubi/IhebHaboubi/README.md

 I'm currently practicing advanced algorithms and data structures :floppy_disk:.
 I've also started contributing to open source software :octocat: which has been an amazing learning experience.
 I'm very eager to dive into computer vision, reinforecement learning, and robotics software engineering in general :robot:.

-So, If you share the same interests as me, let me now and maybe we can work on something cool !
+So, If you share the same interests as me, let me know and maybe we can work on something cool !
 Also if you have any question, don't hesitate to ask me :rainbow:

 <a href="https://www.linkedin.com/in/iheb-haboubi/">